Amazon S3 Glacier: Storage

 The underlying technology used by Glacier is unknown and subject to speculation.

 Amazon officially states in their S3 FAQS:

-Q: What is the backend infrastructure supporting the S3 Glacier Flexible Retrieval and S3 Glacier Deep Archive storage class?

-We prefer to focus on the customer outcomes of performance, durability, availability, and security.
-However, this question is often asked by our customers.
-We use a number of different technologies which allow us to offer the prices we do to our customers.
-Our services are built using common data storage technologies specifically assembled into purpose-built, cost-optimized systems using AWS-developed software.
-The S3 Glacier storage classes benefit from our ability to optimize the sequence of inputs and outputs to maximize efficiency accessing the underlying storage.

 ZDNet says, that according to private e-mail, Glacier runs on "inexpensive commodity hardware components".
 In 2012, ZDNet quoted a former Amazon employee as saying that Glacier is based on custom low-RPM hard drives attached to custom logic boards where only a percentage of a rack's drives can be spun at full speed at any one time.
 Similar technology is also used by Facebook.

-There is some belief among users that the underlying hardware used for Glacier storage is tape-based, owing to the fact that Amazon has positioned Glacier as a direct competitor to tape backup services (both on-premises and cloud-based).
+There is some belief among users that the underlying hardware used for Glacier storage is tape-based, because Amazon has positioned Glacier as a direct competitor to tape backup services (both on-premises and cloud-based).
 This confusion is exacerbated by the fact that Glacier has archive retrieval delays (3–5 hours before archives are available) similar to that of tape-based systems and a pricing model that discourages frequent data retrieval.

 The Register claimed that Glacier runs on Spectra T-Finity tape libraries with LTO-6 tapes.
 Others have conjectured Amazon using off-line shingled magnetic recording hard drives, multi-layer Blu-ray optical discs, or an alternative proprietary storage technology.

 Data storage consultant Robin Harris speculated that the storage is based on cheap optical disks such as Blu-ray, based on hints from public sources.